-Dear << Name 1>>:
+Dear <<Name 1>>:

-The City of Avon Park, Florida (the "City") is writing to make you aware of an incident that may impact some of your information.
-While we are unaware of any actual or attempted misuse of your information, we write to provide you with information about the event, our response, and steps you may take to better protect your information, should you feel it is appropriate to do so.
+McSweeney & Ricci Insurance ("McSweeney & Ricci") is writing to inform you of an incident that may affect the privacy of some of your information.
+We are providing you with an overview of the incident, our response, and steps you may take to better protect yourself, should you wish to do so.